Azure/carnegie-mop/doc/troubleshooting/model_wrapper/ModelTaxonomy.md

 ```html
 Taxonomy=<taxonomy> not returned. model_revision_uuid = <model_revision_uuid>
 ```
-### Take action:
+### Take appropriate action:
-- Check if taxonomy match taxonomies response:
-For example: Taxonomy need match identity_hate in API /score response.
+- Ensure that the taxonomy matches the taxonomies in the response.
+For instance, the taxonomy should match 'identity_hate' in the API '/score' response.

-Taxonomy mapping may look as below:
+    - The example sentence emphasizes the specific matching requirement.
+The taxonomy mapping may appear as follows:
 ![img.png](images/TaxonomyMisMatchError.png)